osmandapp/web/main/docs/user/map/map-context-menu.md

 </Tabs>

-To gain more details about object, you need to tap the *Details* button in the Context menu or move the panel up.
+To gain more details about the object, you need to tap the *Details* button in the Context menu or move the panel up.

 ### Object Info

 This panel includes additional information about the object.
 This info could be copied to the buffer by tap it.
-Additional information about object includes:
+Additional information about the object includes:

 - [Alternative names](#alternative-names)
 - [Coordinates](../map/map-context-menu.md#coordinates)